Information for QTEM students joining us from partner institutions in 2020/21 or 2021/22

 WBS offers QTEM students the opportunity to undertake an academic term at two different points in the year:

-You will need to budget for a range of expenditures during your time at Warwick including, but not limited to, food, toiletries, laundry, social activities, travel.
-As a guide, we would suggest that you budget for at least £600 per calendar month for general living expenses – this is in addition to your accommodation costs.
-If you need any help or guidance on any financial or welfare matters, you can get advice and guidance from Warwick Student Union.
+You will need to budget for a range of expenditures during your time at Warwick including food, toiletries, laundry, social activities, travel, etc. As a guide, we would suggest that you budget for at least £600 per calendar month for general living expenses – this is in addition to your accommodation costs.
+If you need any help or guidance on any financial or welfare matters, you can contact the Warwick Students' Union.

 You will need to make sure that you have the correct visa in place as part of your preparations to study at Warwick.
 Please check this website to see if you need a visa to study in the UK as an exchange student.